chenxiaolong/Custota/README.md

     By default, the csig location is set to `<location>.csig`.
 This can be changed with the `-c`/`--csig-location` option.

     If needed, this file can be easily edited by hand.

+### Incremental OTAs

+Generating incremental OTAs is out of scope for this project, but if they are generated some other way, Custota can use them.
+The process is a bit more tedious and requires the following two components:

+* The csig file for the full OTA for the source OS version
+* The incremental OTA that upgrades the source OS version to the target OS version

+With those components available, follow these steps to generate a csig file for the incremental OTA and update the update info JSON file accordingly:

+1. Generate a csig file for the incremental OTA.
+This is the same command as for generating csig files for full OTAs.

+    ```bash
+    custota-tool \
+        gen-csig \
+        --input <incremental OTA>.zip \
+        --key path/to/ota.key \
+        --cert path/to/ota.crt
+    ```

+2. Get the vbmeta digest of the source full OTA from its csig file:

+    ```bash
+    custota-tool show-csig -i <source full OTA>.zip.csig
+    ```

+    To do this programmatically, use `-r` and parse the JSON output.
+For example:

+    ```
+    custota-tool show-csig -i <source full OTA>.zip.csig -r | jq -r .vbmeta_digest
+    ```

+3. Take the existing update info JSON file (which should already have the full OTA location) and update it with the incremental OTA information.
+Replace `<source vbmeta digest>` with the digest from the previous step.

+    ```bash
+    ./custota-tool \
+        gen-update-info \
+        --file <device codename>.json \
+        --location <incremental OTA>.zip \
+        --inc-vbmeta-digest <source vbmeta digest>
+    ```

+When checking for updates, Custota will look for an incremental OTA matching the vbmeta digest of the currently running OS.
+If an incremental OTA does not exist, it will use the full OTA instead.

 ### HTTPS